Building Missing Maps with Machine Learning

 - Violation of the rules or other unfair activity may result in disqualification.

-- Round 2 : Invitation to the 3rd Applied Machine Learning Days at EPFL in Switzerland in January 2019, with travel and accommodation covered.
+Top-1 participant of Round 2: Invitation to the Applied Machine Learning Days 2019 at EPFL, Switzerland in January 2019, with travel and accommodation covered.

 A starter kit has been prepared which explains all the nuts and bolts required to get started in the challenge.
 It can be accessed at : https://github.com/crowdAI/mapping-challenge-starter-kit